cons3rt/pycons3rt3/README.md

 # Unregister a cloudspace
 cons3rt cloudspace unregister --id 123

-# Get a count of users using various collabd tools like Jira\
+# Get a count of ACTIVE users using various collabd tools like Jira
 cons3rt team collabtools users --id=2

-# Get a unique list of users in collab tools projects for a team or list of teams
+# Get a unique list of ACTIVE users in collab tools projects for a team or list of teams
 cons3rt team collabtools users --ids=2,5 --unique

+# Get a unique list of ACTIVE + BLOCKED users in collab tools projects for a team or list of teams
+cons3rt team collabtools users --ids=2,5 --unique --blocked

 # Get a list of active users
 cons3rt user list --state=ACTIVE